PM Oli New Policies Nepal: 17 Bold Reforms for 2082/83

 -

-Review and classify national pride projects to ensure timely completion.
+Review and classify national pride projects to finish them on time.

 -